Top 20 Tips For Buying Rental Properties

 Repairs in homes are disruptive and annoying.

-If the property is in poor condition when the tenant moves in, it expects how the tenant should treat the property.
+If the home is in poor condition when the tenant moves in, the tenant will not treat the property well.

-A rental property is in move-in ready condition sets high standards of cleanliness and maintenance that the tenant needs to adhere to.
+Rental property in a move-in-ready condition needs high cleanliness and maintenance standards that the tenant is expected to upkeep.

 7. Unfurnished or Furnished Rental Property